 Interest Rate: 11.9%

-Welcome Bonus: 20,000 HSBC Plus Rewards points ($100 value, redeem for travel/gift cards/merchandise/financial rewards), first annual fee rebate for primary cardholder (apply by Sept.
-27, 2021)
+Welcome Bonus: 35,000 HSBC Plus Rewards points ($175 value, redeem for travel/gift cards/merchandise/financial rewards), first annual fee rebate for primary cardholder.
+As an additional bonus, you’ll receive 40,000 bonus points when you keep your account open and active for 180 days

 Earn Rate: 2 points per $1 on dining and entertainment, 1 point per $1 for everything else